azappas71/UMD-DC21-Team-68/README.md

 We hope the insights from our project will help DOTS improve collective well-being.
 We investigated the differences in Veoride e-scooter and e-bike traffic between October 2019 and October 2020 by evaluating changes in the most popular origins and destinations and average ride length.
 To investigate we used Microsoft Excel, Tableau, and ArcGIS.
-We learned that, in 2019, we noticed that VeoRide origins and destinations were concentrated more closely around academic buildings compared to commercial areas.
+In 2019, we noticed that VeoRide origins and destinations were concentrated more closely around academic buildings compared to commercial areas.
 In 2020, we noticed the average ride length was minimally shorter, and the popular origins and destinations were diffused across campus.